Senait-btc/requirement-analysis/README.md

 4. 📦 Organizes Scope
 Clearly defines what’s inside and outside the system’s boundaries, helping manage scope.
 <img width="740" height="671" alt="alx-booking-uc" src="https://github.com/user-attachments/assets/52003bd7-8f01-4b77-8f77-c3d1b0eda056" />
+# Acceptance Criteria.
+Acceptance Criteria are essential in Requirement Analysis because they define the specific conditions under which a requirement is considered successfully implemented.
+They serve as a bridge between stakeholders and developers, ensuring clarity, alignment, and quality throughout the Software Development Life Cycle (SDLC).
+🧾 User Story
+As a customer, I want to complete my booking through a secure checkout process, So that I can confirm my reservation and receive a payment receipt.

+✅ Acceptance Criteria
+Booking Summary Displayed

+Given the user has selected a service and time slot,

+When they proceed to checkout,

+Then the system must display a summary including service details, date, time, and total cost.

+Payment Options Available

+Given the user is on the checkout page,

+When they choose to pay,

+Then the system must offer at least two payment methods (e.g., credit card, mobile wallet).

+Secure Payment Processing

+Given the user enters valid payment details,

+When they submit the payment,

+Then the system must process the payment securely and confirm success or failure.

+Confirmation Message Sent

+Given the payment is successful,

+When the transaction is complete,

+Then the system must send a confirmation email or SMS with booking and payment details.

+Error Handling

+Given the payment fails,

+When the user is notified,

+Then the system must allow them to retry or choose a different payment method.